sky-haihai/HugoPortfolio/content/posts/webdev/learn-mozilla-hubs-scene/index.md

 ### Use Low Resolution Textures

 While texture resolution has a suggested value of no larger than 2K, it is still important to keep in mind that not every object in the scene need a 2K texture.
 Artists should decide the resolution of each texture based on the size and the significance of the object in the scene.
 For example, a 2K texture is not necessary for a small bat that is far away from the camera.
 In that case, a 256x256 texture is probably enough.

+### Reduce Transparent Materials

+Alpha blending is expensive.
+If transparency is required, it's suggested to use alpha test(cutoff) instead of alpha blend.

 ## Room Accessing